Archie Battersbee’s parents lose Supreme Court bid to delay treatment withdrawal

 But, refusing permission to appeal, a panel of three justices concluded the Court of Appeal “made the correct decision”.

+“We want to make an urgent application to the European Court of Human Rights, but the trust are saying that that has to be submitted at 9am, which gives us and our lawyers no time to prepare it.

+“They also demand to see a copy of it, which they have no right to see.
+However if this does not happen, they say they will withdraw treatment tomorrow morning at 11am.
+This is cruel and we are absolutely appalled.”

-In a lengthy statement announcing their decision, Lords Hodge, Kitchin and Stephens said: “As this panel stated in its note of determination last week, the justices have great sympathy with the plight of Archie’s devoted parents who face a circumstance that is every parent’s nightmare – the loss of a much-loved child.”
+In a lengthy statement announcing their decision, Lords Hodge, Kitchin and Stephens, at the Supreme Court, said: “As this panel stated in its note of determination last week, the justices have great sympathy with the plight of Archie’s devoted parents who face a circumstance that is every parent’s nightmare – the loss of a much-loved child.”

 The judges continued: “It has to be borne in mind that, sadly, the central issue between Archie’s parents on the one hand and the NHS trust, which is supported by Archie’s very experienced guardian, has not been about Archie’s recovery but about the timing and manner of his death.